tonethar/IGME-330-Spring-2021/_draft/JS-fundamentals.md

 <hr>

-2) Read the article linked in part II. above and answer the following questions (by adding text to your *Lastname-Firstname-js-fundamentals.html* file):
+**Read the article linked in part II. above and answer the following questions (by adding text to your *myLastname-myFirstname-js-fundamentals.html* file):**

 2A) What advice does the author provide for "... the best thing to do is ..." ?